 Quantitative: because the purpose of the tools is to measure and quantify visitor behavior.
 This means discovering how many visitors act in a certain way.
 Therefore, these tools cannot provide insight into the actual experience visitors have during their time on site.

 System user: because the purpose of these tools is to describe how a system is used, and not if visitors who used the system experienced what they came for.

 In other words, web analytics tools describe visitor behavior and provide data about visitors, but they don’t provide insight into their underlying behavior and motivations.

 The philosophy behind this technology vision can be considered a hypothesis-driven approach.
 This means that using an experience base, you provide a given type of data output and reports from which you expect the different users of a web analytics tool to benefit.

 The strength of this method is drawing knowledge from other people’s experiences and making it a valuable argument for not having to reinvent the wheel.

 - Systems that use this method can provide insight into data that, in concrete and detailed terms, can tell how users of a website behaved.
 However, the method cannot explain why users behave as they do.

-- It can’t detect new patterns and trends in user behaviour as the tools used are designed to process and display data in one particular way.
+- It can’t detect new patterns and trends in user behavior as the tools used are designed to process and display data in one particular way.
 Basically, the tools are not able to adapt.
-They can’t display patterns and trends that fall outside of what they’re programmed to recognise.
+They can’t display patterns and trends that fall outside of what they’re programmed to recognize.

 Conventional web analytics tools are not sufficient